 is common among older adults and can be related to osteoporosis.
 This type of fracture

-The majority of hip fractures fall into these 2 categories in relatively equal numbers.
+Most hip fractures fall into these two categories in relatively equal numbers.
+Another

 and repetitive motion can cause a stress fracture.
 The symptoms of this injury may